They didn’t ask me how I dealt with all my rejections.

 It got accepted, with minor revisions and then published- 2 years after I had written it.

 That gave me enough momentum to send paper 3 to a pretty good journal.
-I didn’t wait for the guide or the student who said she couldn’t find time for 3 months to sign and scan the author agreement.
+I didn’t wait for consent or approval this time.
 They send it after 3 months with pages and pages of corrections.
 Once I made the corrections I sent it back.
 This went back and forth 4 times before it was accepted.

 By now 3 years had passed since I started writing my first paper.